Ju-On/Offensive-Security/Attacking AD 1: Initial Attack Vectors.md

 🔴 The reason why these are turned off is to prevent the authentication response from being captured, but rather we are attempting to 'relay' them to our targets lists.

 1. Firstly identify hosts without SMB signing.

             nmap --script=smb2-security-mode.nse -p445 10.0.0.0/24 -Pn

 ![image](https://github.com/user-attachments/assets/52f6904d-f256-467c-9b40-414b011f57c2)

+1a.
+Not necessary but good practice to try identify which machine the initial compromised uesr is a local admin on also on the network.
+If this step is taken, we can just grab the IPs of the verified admin machines and place it in the targets.txt below.

+            cme smb 10.10.10.0/24 -u relayeduser -H <netntlmv2hash> --admin-check

 2. Once we have discovered our targets (have SMB signing disabled and not required).
 Create a targets.txt detailing the targets.